NathanLZC/Master-internship-repo-at-Institut-dAlembert/Week16/tamaas_structure.md

 ##### polonsky_keer_rey

-??
-The following two types are for pressure:
+The following two types are for pressure, in maxwell_viscoelastic class, we don't need to play with it:

 ```bash
 protected:
   type variable_type, constraint_type;